ben-sanati/3d-localisation-and-mapping/README.md

   <em>RTAB-Map Generated LiDAR scan of vehicle interior.</em>
 </p>

-Beyond these core objectives, we delivered a strategic roadmap to guide our clients in transitioning to a data-driven organization.
+Beyond these core objectives, we delivered a strategic roadmap to guide our clients in transitioning to a data-driven organisation.
 This roadmap included recommendations on integrating the developed technologies, adopting data-driven decision-making practices, and scaling product deployment for maximum impact.

 The AKT project not only met its initial goals but also positioned our client for future growth and innovation by equipping them with the necessary tools, insights, and strategic direction to achieve their long-term objectives.